 Self-examination becomes toxic when we take Christ out of the picture and fill it up with us – our performance, our skills, our failures, our wisdom, our lack of wisdom, etc. This doesn’t mean that we take the “self” out of self-examination; it means we need to distinguish between our old and new self.

 As Christians, when we invite Christ crucified into the conversation about how we’re doing, we look away from our performance and to the cross.
 There we see that Christ is our substitute.
 We see our old self with his failures, weaknesses, sins and limits swallowed up in the death of Christ.

 We, also, see Christ crucified resurrected.
 Because He’s alive, we’re alive!
 We see our new self in Him, purchased by His blood to make us new creations (2 Cor 5:17).
 We forget about and die to our old selves, and we discover in Christ our new selves — covered by grace and given gifts for the sake of the body (Eph 4:7-8).
 He is the head; we are the body.
 You can’t separate the two (Eph 5:23; Col 1:18).

 Discovering our new selves in Christ doesn’t lead us to pride or self-centeredness; it leads us to humble gratitude and Christ-centeredness.

 How are you doing?

 So, how’s it going?
 Are you so hard on yourself that your nightly routine is to rewind and replay every conversation from your day?
 Are you so consumed by thoughts of your performance that there’s no room for Christ’s perfect work?
-Are you beating yourself up and living in a constant state of toxic, torturous self-examination?
+Do you beat yourself up and live in a constant state of toxic, torturous self-examination?
 Or are you so afraid that you never examine yourself?
 Does your pride keep you from examining yourself?